aaltamir/twitter-retriever/README.md

 You are assigned to you own private repository.
 Please use your own branch and do not commit on master.
 When the assignment is finished, please create a pull request on the master of this repository, and your contact person will be notified automatically.

+## How to compile ##

+### Compile the JAVA program ###

++ Run mvnw.cmd clean package in Windows or ./mvnw clean package in Unix

+This will generate the file bieber-tweets-1.0.0-SNAPSHOT-jar-with-dependencies.jar that can be used to execute the application

+### Compile docker ###

+A Docker file is provided with the code.
+This can be used to generate a Docker image in the following way:

+docker build -t bieber-tweets .

+## How to Run ##

+### Using the JAR file ###

+The following command line can be used:

+java -D"twitter4j.oauth.consumerKey"=RLSrphihyR4G2UxvA0XBkLAdl -D"twitter4j.oauth.consumerSecret"=FTz2KcP1y3pcLw0XXMX5Jy3GTobqUweITIFy4QefullmpPnKm4 -jar .\target\bieber-tweets-1.0.0-SNAPSHOT-jar-with-dependencies.jar

+The program will provide an url that needs to be accessed.
+Twitter will ask your Twitter credentials and a PIN will be provided.
+This PIN must be used in the application.

+Once the authentication finalize the program will display two token values that can be used in future executions.
+ This two tokens can also be specified using -D parameters with the following keys:

+ -Dtwitter4j.oauth.accessToken=
+ -Dtwitter4j.oauth.accessTokenSecret=

+ Using this properties avoids entering the PIN for each execution.

+### Using Docker ###

+Assuming an image has been generated.
+The program can be executed in the following way:

+docker run -i -t bieber-tweets

+Note that the consumer Key and Consumer Secret don't need to be specified.
+They are part of the docker image.

+If we want to specify the access tokens, they just need to be added as parameter in the command line.
+Example:

+docker run -i -t bieber-tweets <accessToken> <accessTokenSecret>

+### The Output ###

+The output is generated in the output console as a JSON array of users.

+Each user contains a property with its messages ordered by date time.

+The users in the array are also ordered by date time.

+Stats about the quantity of messages received per second is logged as well, for example:

+INFO org.interview.application.twitter.TwitterStatusListener - Received messages per second: 0.2413793